-For most people a video call like such as MSN or Skype, Google+ hangout or a video chat is something you use occasionally.
+For most people a video call such as MSN or Skype, Google+ hangout or a video chat is something occasional.
 And when you want to start one, you need a webcam.
 But why spend money for a separate webcam when you can easily use your android phone's camera as a webcam?

-The process involves streaming video from your phone to a particular port on your PC and having a PC driver capture it and show it as webcam video to any application that needs webcam access.
+The process involves streaming video from your phone to a particular port on your PC and having a PC driver software capture it and provide it as webcam video to any application that needs webcam access.

 Don't get scared with the details.
-It is actually very easy and there are two ways to do it.
+Its actually very easy and there are two ways to do it.

 1. Use your android phone as webcam using Wifi.